-Currently, the Rev. Raymond Woo is the academic instructor for years one and two.
+Currently, the Rev. Raymond Woo is the academic instructor for year one.
+The instructor for year two will be determined at a later date.
 Dean Akiyama is the instructor for year three.
 In years one and two, exams are given each Saturday after the academic section.
 In year three, exams take the form of essays to be written after the weekend session.
 Typically these are due before the next weekend session.

 The demands of the program are rigorous and while sessions are once a month, students should expect to fulfill reading assignments and essay assignments in between meeting times.
 Student work is evaluated using measurements of "does not/meets/exceeds expectations."
 All exams and related evaluations are filed in the Bishop's office and are available to the Bishop, Commission of Ministry and Standing Committee.

 In addition, students participate in practicums which cover pastoral care, liturgy, outreach ministries, preaching, spirituality and spiritual development, systems theory, and topics regarding the unique setting of the Diocese of Hawai'i.
 Practicums are led by local clergy (active and retired) in the diocese.